sarveshmscss/AT-TRACK/README.md

 🛠️ Integration with biometric devices
 🗣️ In-app messaging system for communication between students, faculty, and admins 🏆 Credits
-This project was developed by Sarvesh K under the guidance of Dr. S. Kanchana, PSG College of Arts & Science, as part of a minor project for the Master of Science in Software Systems.
+This project was developed by Sarvesh K, PSG College of Arts & Science, as part of a minor project for the Master of Science in Software Systems.

 📞 Contact
 For more information or queries, feel free to reach out: